APPLICATIONS for Summer 2023 Due by March 1st

 Internship experiences include hands-on laboratory and/or field research, round-table discussions, seminars, lab group meetings, career development and social activities.
 At the end of the program, each student will participate in a celebration of undergraduate research in toxicology and present the results of their summer research project.

-8-week summer term research experience.
+8-week summer term research experience, June 27 - August 19.
 Some flexibility in start and end dates possible.

 Dr. Fang earned his MS in 1944 in Agricultural Chemistry and his PhD in 1949 in chemistry at Oregon State University before continuing on a long research career studying the effects of pesticides on plants and animals and pioneering the utilization of radioisotope tracers in fate and metabolism studies.
 He retired from OSU in 1981.
 He and his wife Cynthia were longtime residents of Corvallis, and highly supportive of OSU through continued philanthropic donations in support of student scholarships.
 The Fang Internship has supported student research since 2015.

 This opportunity is for current OSU students who are interested in pursuing a career in toxicology.
 This program is targeted toward undergraduate or post-baccalaureate students without significant prior research experience currently enrolled at OSU or dual enrolled at OSU and Linn Benton Community College.
 Students from groups who are underrepresented in the sciences and international students (especially those of Chinese descent) are strongly encouraged to apply.
 The EMT Department is not offering the Society of Toxicology internships for non-OSU undergraduate students this year.

 The program provides a stipend of $4200 and students should anticipate participating full-time for the entire 8-week period.

 Applications are currently open and should be submitted NO LATER THAN March 1st for full consideration.
 Award announcements will be made by April 1st.

 Applications are completed through our online submission form and must include all of the elements listed below.